anoma/namada/documentation/docs/src/testnets/upgrades.md

 ## Latest Testnet

-***22/02/2023*** `public-testnet-4`
+***29/03/2023*** `public-testnet-6`

-The testnet launches on 22/02/2023 at 17:00 UTC with the genesis validators from `public-testnet-4`.
-It launches with [version v0.14.1](https://github.com/anoma/namada/releases/tag/v0.14.1) and chain-id `public-testnet-4.0.16a35d789f4`.
+The testnet launches on 29/03/2023 at 17:00 UTC with the genesis validators from `public-testnet-6`.
+It launches with [version v0.14.3](https://github.com/anoma/namada/releases/tag/v0.14.3) and chain-id `public-testnet-6.0.a0266444b06`.
-If your genesis transaction is contained in [this folder](https://github.com/anoma/namada-testnets/tree/main/namada-public-testnet-4), you are one of the genesis validators.
-In order for the testnet to come online at least 2/3 of those validators need to be online.
+If your genesis transaction is contained in [this folder](https://github.com/anoma/namada-testnets/tree/main/namada-public-testnet-5), you are one of the genesis validators.
+In order for the testnet to come online, at least 2/3 of those validators need to be online.

 The installation docs are updated and can be found [here](./environment-setup.md).
 The running docs for validators/fullnodes can be found [here](./running-a-full-node.md).

 ## Previous upgrades:

 ***13/02/2023*** `public-testnet-3`